 Primarily a morning site, Bellyache Ridge is the most consistent of the Vail sites.
 It is a morning site that faces northeast to southeast and is usually flyable from 7:00 am to noon.
 Bellyache is an east facing site and is flying capable most mornings.
 Prevailing wind is from the southwest to northwest.
 The morning katabatic flow from the Rocky Mountain Divide facilitates an easterly wind flow in the morning.
 Sun and light thermals also enhance this dynamic, and usually we have a 4 to 6 hour morning window to fly.
+Winds in the morning tend to range from 3 to 10 mph.
+Each pilot needs to individually determine safe flying conditions.

 Launch is a dirt and grass open area where three gliders can be laid out span wise and two deep.
 Launch does drop off quickly with the left side more appropriate for solo new pilots.
 The left side is more convex and there is a gradual steeping of the launch run without a large drop off.
 The right side is more gradual with an abrupt drop off and is only used by more experienced pilots.